Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

 - Threat Intelligencee
   + Threat intelligence is data that is collected, processed, and analyzed to understand a threat actor’s motives, targets, and attack behaviors.
 Threat intelligence enables to make faster, more informed, data-backed security decisions and change behavior from reactive to proactive in the fight against threat actors.
   + Threat intelligence is evidence-based knowledge (e.g., context, mechanisms, indicators, implications and action-oriented advice) about existing or emerging menaces or hazards to assets.
+  + The six phases of threat intelligence are:
+    + Collection
+      + The collection is the process of gathering actionable intelligence from various sources including open-source intelligence (OSINT), network traffic analysis, and other security tools.
+    + Processing
+      + Processing is the step that cleans and normalizes the data collected for further analysis.
+    + Analysis
+      + The analysis involves examining collected data to uncover indicators of compromise that can be used to detect cyber threats.
+    + Sharing
+      + Sharing involves exchanging intelligence with other organizations and security experts.
+    + Storage
+      + Storage is the process of securely storing collected data for future use.
+    + Application
+      + The final phase, application, involves utilizing the collected data to assess risks, detect threats and protect against them.

 - CERT - Computer Emergency Response Team / CSIRT - Cyber Security Incident Response Team <br>
   + A CERT / CSIRT is a team of cybersecurity experts that handles computer security incidents.